 Rollover - A tax-free transfer of a participant's benefit from one retirement plan to another.
 Participants may roll over certain payouts from a qualified plan or PBGC into an IRA or another qualified plan.

-Shutdown Benefit (for Single-Employer Plans only) - An early retirement benefit offered by plan that becomes payable when all or substantially all of an employer's operations at a facility end, resulting in a loss of jobs that is expected to be permanent for all or substantially all of the employees at that facility who are plan participants.
+Shutdown Benefit (for Single-Employer Plans only) - An early retirement benefit offered by a plan that becomes payable when all or substantially all of an employer's operations at a facility end, resulting in a loss of jobs that is expected to be permanent for all or substantially all of the employees at that facility who are plan participants.
 The plan may also have other eligibility requirements.

 A shutdown benefit based on an event that occurs after July 26, 2005, is subject to a special phase-in limit that phases in the benefit increase from the date of the event.